Slad3/WebSiteFrontend/README.md

 ### Social Media Analyzers

 The Social media analyzer allows a user to upload their user data, and recieve back results about the data that their social media sites collects.
-Both analysis tools

-All analysis pages have message analysis
+All social media analysis pages have message analysis

-- Message
+- Message Analysis:
-With only the timestamps and type of contnet (aka not reading texts),
+With only the timestamps and type of content (aka not reading texts, that's creepy), you can analyze a lot about a conversation such as response time, double texting, sheer amount of messages per person, average messages per day, times per weekday, times per specific hour etc.

 #### Facebook

-- Search History
+- Search History:
-	Analysis on how many times you searched a query, and when you searched the most.
-It also pulls your top two most popular seraches, and graphs them on a timeline.
+	Basic analysis on how many times you searched a query, and when you searched the most.
+It also pulls your top two most popular seraches, and graphs them on a cumulative timeline.

 #### Instagram

-- Account History
+- Account History:
 	This just diplays an easy to read table of the history of the devices your account was logged into.
 This includes the IP Address, timestamp, client type, and device ID.

 ### The Office Script Analyzer